ballab1/container_build_framework/docs/Installation.md

 build/container_build_framework/bin/setupContainerFramework
 ```

-Installing the framework, will setup a `contaner` folder in the build folder.
-This contains subfloders for each of the action categories performed.
+Installing the framework, will setup a `action_folder` folder in the build folder.
+This contains subfolders for each of the action categories performed.

 Folder | Action
 --- | ---